 See Clinical Presentation for more detail.

-The physical examination findings in hepatitis B disease vary from minimal to impressive (in patients with hepatic decompensation), according to the stage of disease.
+The physical examination findings in hepatitis B disease vary from minimal to impressive (in patients with hepatic decompensation), according to the stage of the disease.

 Examination in patients with acute hepatitis may demonstrate the following: